-Rawls supports up to 3,000 concurrent workflows per user (across all submissions).
-If there are many user-submitted jobs, especially from the same billing project, your submission will remain in "Submitted" as the Cromwell engine works its way through the queue.
+- Rawls supports up to 3,000 concurrent workflows per user (across all submissions).
+If there are many user-submitted jobs, especially from the same billing project, your submission's status will remain "Submitted" while the Cromwell engine works its way through the queue.

-Cromwell is responsible for managing the sequence of the tasks/jobs, and asks the Google Pipelines API (PAPI) to launch each task in the workflow when the inputs become available.
+Cromwell is responsible for managing the sequence of the tasks (jobs), and asks the Google Pipelines API (PAPI) to launch each task in the workflow when its inputs become available.
 Cromwell uses a "constellation" of six runner instances - each with a quota of 4,800 jobs per workspace - working together to perform various tasks, distribute load, and provide increased uptime with redundancy.

 Possible sources of lag